whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-12-Popsugar-Must-Have-Subscription-Box-February-2016-Review-Coupon.md

 <p>"This best-selling balm melts into your skin to hydrate while it cleanses, removing makeup and other impurities but never stripping away moisture.
 With vitamin C to brighten skin and raspberry and cranberry seed oils to hydrate, the formula can also be used as an intensely nourishing face mask.
 Bonus?
 You also get our 100% muslin cloth, softer and easier on skin than a traditional washcloth."</p>

-<p>This is one of their best-seller items and the inclusion of a muslin cloth for application is indeed a bonus and much appreciated.
+<p>This is one of their best-seller items and the inclusion of a muslin cloth for application and a mini plastic spatula is indeed a bonus and much appreciated.
 It's also paraben-free and has a EWG Skin Deep Rating of 2 which means this cleanser is safe to use!</p>

 <br>